Zivbz/Zivbz/README.md

 ### Hi there 👋

+I'm Ziv, a Computer Science student fascinated by new technologies and eager to learn something new every day.
+At the moment, I am trying different projects in various domains to broaden my knowledge and experience.

 <!--
 **Zivbz/Zivbz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.